Note: Facility Access Is Limited during COVID-19 Restrictions

 - Mansfield Cares

 Texas Health Mansfield is a joint venture of Texas Health and AdventHealth.
 The two faith-based organizations have a long history of collaboration and also share Texas Health Huguley Hospital Fort Worth South.
+Follow this link to view remarks given at the virtual grand opening.

 Kenneth Rose, President/Chief Executive Officer